 Depending on the state you’ll be aiming to gain your CNA certification in, they may use one of four different providers for CNA exams.
 That list is as follows:

-- American Red Cross, approved university, or private entities: IL, IN, KY, MA, ME, UT, WV
+- American Red Cross, approved university, or private entities: IL, IN, KY, MA, ME, NH, UT, WV

 The table below highlights the different skills tested by the provider, with the required skills highlighted.

 Skill Pearson Vue Prometric Headmaster

 Assists to ambulate using transfer belt x x* x